mialkin/docs/csharp/types/override-gethashcode.md

 Before adding a new item to the dictionary the `GetHashCode` method of the item's key object is called to determine bucket's index of the hash table that backs up the dictionary. `Equals` is called on the item's key object only if there is an item already in the bucket that corresponds to the `int` returned by `GetHashCode`, and it's called as many times as many items are already in that bucket.

 Now `Equals` returns always `true`.
 If you would make it to always return `false`, then the code above will throw "_An item with the same key has already been added_" exception.
-One one to avoid this exception would be to use `dict[a2] = "two"` instead of `dict.Add(a2, "two")`, the former will overwrite existing value if key already exists in the dictionary.
+One way to avoid this exception would be to use `dict[a2] = "two"` instead of `dict.Add(a2, "two")`, the former will overwrite existing value if key already exists in the dictionary.

 Now if you will try to run this code: